Follow 9 tips mentioned in this article to protect yourself from phishing emails

-This email that I received looks like it came from Apple.
-But when I checked for the email header, the original sender’s email address indicates a fraudulent one.
+This email that I received looks like coming from Apple.
+But when I checked the email header, the original sender’s email address indicates a fraudulent one.

 5 Phishing Email Examples to Avoid

 As the name suggests, in this type of phishing attack, the perpetrator sends phishing emails asking for donations for various fundraising campaigns.
-They share heart-melting emotional stories and graphics of individuals suffering from a disease, or poverty, starvation, or social circumstances.
-Sometimes, they show fundraising for natural calamities like earthquakes, floods, cyclones, etc.
+They share heart-melting emotional stories and graphics of individuals suffering from a disease, poverty, starvation, or social circumstances. often, cybercriminals run fundraising campaigns for natural calamities like earthquakes, floods, cyclones, etc.